Common name: Grafton Bush-pea

 Pods 8–9 mm long, turgid.

-Distribution and occurrence: Grows in dry sclerophyll forest, on sandy loams; near Casino.
+Distribution and occurrence: Grows in dry sclerophyll forest, on sandy loams; near Grafton.

 NSW subdivisions: NC